-Structured questionnaire will be used to collect data from a member of selected clients in the hospital.
-First, the questionnaire will be prepared in English language and translated to Amharic language for the purpose of data collection.
-Then the Amharic version questionnaire will be back translated to English to check consistency and distortion of meaning.
+Structured questionnaire was used to collect data from a member of selected clients in the hospital.
+First, the questionnaire was prepared in English language and translated to Amharic language for the purpose of data collection.
+Then the Amharic version questionnaire was back translated to English to check consistency and distortion of meaning.

-All data collectors and supervisors will be oriented and trained for two days on data collection process based on the guide that will be developed by principal investigator.
-Moreover, data collectors and supervisors will be trained on responsibilities of explaining the purpose of the study and will be provided orientation on how it is significant on honest and sincere reply questions.
-Meanwhile, the principal investigator and the supervisor will strictly follow the overall activities on daily base to ensure the completeness of questionnaire.
-Before the commencement of the actual data collection, the data collection instrument will be pretested on 5% of the sample size at Hossana health center.
-To ensure quality of data, re-checking of the filled questionnaires for its consistence and completeness will be performed by the supervisors and the principal investigator.
-After pretesting of the questionnaire necessary amendment and corrections will be made.
+All data collectors and supervisors were oriented and trained for two days on data collection process based on the guide that was developed by principal investigator.
+Moreover, data collectors and supervisors were trained on responsibilities of explaining the purpose of the study and provided orientation on how it is significant on honest and sincere reply questions.
+Meanwhile, the principal investigator and the supervisor strictly followed the overall activities on daily base to ensure the completeness of questionnaire.
+Before the commencement of the actual data collection, the data collection instrument was pretested on 5% of the sample size at Hossana health center.
+To ensure quality of data, re-checking of the filled questionnaires for its consistence and completeness were performed by the supervisors and the principal investigator.
+After pretesting of the questionnaire necessary amendment and corrections were made.